-Our family was thrilled at the quality of the ski experience we found at Sunday River in Maine: easy access, friendly staff, great grooming and spectacular scenery.
+Thrill to the top quality experience with kids when skiing Sunday River in Maine: easy access, friendly staff, great grooming and spectacular scenery.
 A favorite of New England skiers and an easy reach from Portland (1.5 hours) Boston (3.5 hours), Sunday River is, arguably, one of the best ski mountains in the Northeast.
 My family certainly thinks so.

 Good Snow, Good Grooming, Nice Runs at Sunday River

-Starting with the mountain -- eight peaks spanning three miles, 135 trails (and glades), 2,340 feet of vertical, 16 lifts, lots of snowmaking capability over 820 skiable acres -- you’ve got a lot to work with, a lot to experience.
-New for the 2013-2014 New England season, Sunday River has become second in size only to her sister resort, Sugarloaf, with the addition of the T72 terrain park trail, five new gladed areas and some extended runs.
+Starting with the mountain — eight peaks spanning three miles, 135 trails (and glades), 2,340 feet of vertical, 16 lifts, lots of snowmaking capability over 820 skiable acres — you’ve got a lot to work with, a lot to experience.
+New for the 2019/20 New England season — a major upgrade in water pumps, so skiers and snowboarders can expect 10% more snowmaking capacity.

 The trails are a fine mixture of blues and blacks, tougher when left ungroomed, with a tasty mixture of gently rolling greens traversing the inclines.
 The beginner area is at the main base at South Peak Lodge, but after a lesson or two novices can take the “chondola” – an enclosed gondola cabin alternates with open-air quad seats on the same lift – to mid-mountain and ski slowly down from there.